 You will note that it is more probable to have mascons in North Dakota, and that is the case.
 However, the Late Wisconsin/Mankato Drift area of Montana has its share of mascons, per Jeffrey Love, USGS.
 There is an abundance of glacial till all along the terminal edge of the Mankato Drift in Montana and North Dakota.
 And we have mascons here in Montana as well.

-I took this site as a symbol that I should look around that area for more sculpted boulders of rock art.
+Soon after finding this symbol on this boulder, guided by my Grandmothers, I found my first Mammoth, incised on a dolomite boulder.
+That mammoth will appear in a later paper on the sculpted effigy boulders of the Mankato Drift.
+I took this first symbol at this remote site as a symbol that I should look around that area for more sculpted boulders of rock art.
 And because the visual approach profile of this small boulder was of a trumpeting mammoth, I learned that I was looking with the wrong set of eyes, because much of the significant rock art was not on the stones, but might be the stones themselves, sculpted and arranged in patterns by early ice age humans.
 My search for early evidence of human occupation of the area became less focused on “drawings on rocks” and more focused on “sculpted rocks.”
 I began to more closely examine large dolomite and limestone as well as granite boulders, walking around them, spending time when the sun was at various positions, knowing that early people often used shadow and sun to help delineate the images they wanted to create.

 The Environment Then and Over Time